camunda/camunda-docs-manual/content/get-started/cmmn10.md

 ---

-title: 'Developing CMMN Applications'
+title: 'Get started with Camunda and CMMN 1.0'
 weight: 20

 menu:
   main:
+    name: "CMMN 1.0"
     identifier: "get-started-cmmn"
     parent: "get-started"

 ---

-# What you will learn?

 This tutorial guides you through setting up Camunda BPM and developing your first application with a CMMN case.
 You will learn to